 Introduction: Mario Kart and Luigi Kart

-Let your kids ride in style this Halloween on a working Mario (or Luigi) Kart.
+Ride in style this Halloween on a working Mario (or Luigi) Kart.
 These easy and inexpensive props are sure to be a Halloween hit.
 You can use any ride-on vehicle or toy to create these Karts.
 It's best if you can use matching carts and go with friends as your favorite Mario characters: Mario, Luigi, Bowser, Yoshi, Princess Peach, and more.
-My son and his best friend covered a lot of territory in these carts.
-They really made it a Halloween to remember.
+We covered a lot of territory in these carts and the candy haul was massive.

 Step 1: Step 1: Pick a Ride-on Toy

-I wanted sturdy pedal cars for the boys, and my son had outgrown his Kettle car so I found these adult sized Pedal cars on Craigslist.
+I wanted sturdy pedal cars so I found these adult sized Pedal cars online.
 I saw some a week later at a thrift shop and I've seen some here and there at garage sales.
 My advice is to shop in your garage first, a Big Wheel or ride-on battery powered Jeep works just as well.
 If you don't have something in your garage, start shopping at the end of summer for some great end-of-season sales or buy used carts like I did.
-After Halloween you'll be able to remove the Mario chassis (if your kids will let you) and you'll still have a fun ride-on toy.
+After Halloween you'll be able to remove the Mario chassis (if you want to) and you'll still have a fun ride-on toy.